 2 See senior institution for history requirements.
 3 This A.A. degree requires proficiency in a foreign language equivalent to 6 hours of intermediate college-level work, which can be applied toward B.A. degree requirements at a senior institution.

-Students should consult a faculty advisor to determine appropriate course selections transferable to specific institutions.
+Students should consult a faculty advisor to determine appropriate course selec-